Caliban (moon)

-Caliban /ˈkælɪbæn/ is the second-largest retrograde irregular satellite of Uranus.
-It was discovered on 6 September 1997 by Brett J. Gladman, Philip D. Nicholson, Joseph A. Burns, and John J. Kavelaars using the 200-inch Hale telescope together with Sycorax and given the temporary designation S/1997 U 1.
+Caliban /ˈkælɪbæn/ is the second-largest irregular satellite of Uranus.
+It was discovered on 6 September 1997 by Brett J. Gladman, Philip D. Nicholson, Joseph A. Burns, and John J. Kavelaars using the 200-inch Hale Telescope together with Sycorax and given the temporary designation S/1997 U 1.

 Designated Uranus XVI, it was named after the monster character in William Shakespeare's play The Tempest.

 Orbit

-Caliban follows a distant orbit, more than 10 times further from Uranus than the furthest regular moon Oberon.
+Caliban follows a distant orbit, more than 10 times further from Uranus than Oberon, the outermost regular moon.
 Its orbit is retrograde, moderately inclined and slightly eccentric.
-The orbital parameters suggest that it may belong to the same dynamic cluster as Stephano and Francisco, suggesting common origin.
+The orbital parameters suggest that it may belong to the same dynamic cluster as Stephano and Francisco, suggesting a common origin.

 The diagram illustrates the orbital parameters of the retrograde irregular satellites of Uranus (in polar co-ordinates) with the eccentricity of the orbits represented by the segments extending from the pericentre to the apocentre.